-The Mwabwindo School will serve primary students in southern Zambia, located in a rural area where travel distance to school is one of the biggest impediments to quality education.
+The Mwabwindo School serves primary students in southern Zambia, located in a rural area where travel distance to school is one of the biggest impediments to quality education.
 This is the second school in the region developed by the 14+ Foundation, a non-profit committed to increasing education accessibility for rural African communities.

 The building’s design is inspired by the tall, singular trees on the surrounding savanna that serve as gathering spaces shaded from the sun of the Central African Plateau.
 A large, corrugated metal roof canopy covers a village of compressed earth brick classrooms arranged around courtyards and an internal street.
 In addition to the school for 200 students, the program includes a building that provides housing for eight teachers, a community vegetable garden and playing fields.

 A covered assembly space is left open to the local road, marking the entrance and welcoming students.
 In addition to serving as the school lunch hall it is a resource for local civic gatherings.